 Kids of color get worse health care across the board in the U.S., research finds

 Researchers reviewed dozens of recent studies looking at the quality of care children receive across a wide spectrum of pediatric specialties.
-The inequities are widespread, says Dr. Nia Heard-Garris, a researcher at Northwestern University and pediatrician at Lurie Children's Hospital of Chicago who oversaw the review.
+The inequities are widespread, says Nia Heard-Garris, a researcher at Northwestern University and a pediatrician at Lurie Children's Hospital of Chicago, who oversaw the review.

 "No matter where you look, there are disparities in care for Black Americans, Hispanic, Latinx, Asian Americans — pretty much every racial and ethnic group that's not white," she says.

-Compiling evidence of health inequities from across a wide array of pediatric specialties was a "tremendous" undertaking, says Dr. Monika Goyal, associate chief of emergency medicine at Children's National Hospital, who was not involved in the research review.
+Compiling evidence of health inequities from across a wide array of pediatric specialties was a "tremendous" undertaking, says Dr. Monika Goyal, associate chief of emergency medicine at Children's National Hospital in Washington, D.C., who was not involved in the research review.

 "They have really done an amazing job in painstakingly pulling together the data that really highlights the widespread pervasiveness of inequities in care," says Goyal, whose own research has examined disparities in pediatric care.